BenxiaHu/HiCPlot/README.md

 # HiCPlot
-This tutorial will introduce how to run HiCPlot to plot square and triangle heatmaps from Hi-C matrices and tracks from bigwig files.

 ### HiCPlot can be used to plot square and triangle heatmaps from Hi-C matrices and tracks from bigwig files.